Managing product registration cards can be tricky. Members often reach out for support around the product registration component of CPSIA.

 This is the back of the product registration card.

-Section 3.
 Enter the manufacturer/distributor’s contact details in the blue box.
 This is the portion of the card that the customer keeps for their records.

-Sections 4 and 4.1, marked with a pink box and pink underlines.
+Pink box and pink underlines.
 The CPSIA regulations require that you pre-fill this information for your customers.
 This is where you enter detailed information about the baby carrier your customer has purchased.
 This includes the model name, number and manufacture date (which can be a batch code rather than an actual date).
 You must print this information on the registration card, on the baby carrier itself, and on the product packaging.
 The numbers must be the same in all three locations.

 See how the same information is replicated on both portions of the card, top and bottom?
 That’s because the top half stays with the custome,r and the bottom half comes back to the card processor and is then returned to you via your collected card data.
 YOU, as the manufacturer/distributor are responsible for filling out this pink portion BEFORE your product goes out to your consumer.
 You cannot leave this space blank.